Field Day 2024

 5

-The bonus point total this year was 2975 points which was a considerable improvement thanks again to excellent youth involvement and the GOTA station contribution.
-This is despite not receiving the public media bonus.
-This amounted to a 905 point improvement over last year.
+The bonus point total this year was 3400 points which was a spectacular improvement thanks again to excellent youth involvement and the GOTA station contribution.
+The public service announcement bonus this year was obtained and added 100 points.
+This amounted to a 425 point improvement over last year.

-The total QSO score after the power multiplier (x2) came out to 378 points a 262 point decline from last year.
-Most QSO's made were 2 point digital QSO's and the 285 GOTA 5 point QSO's.
+The total QSO score after the power multiplier (x2) came out to 4718 points, a 938 point improvement from last year.
+Most QSO's made were 2 point digital QSO's and the 350 GOTA 5 point QSO's.
 FT8 and FT4 continue to be the established and most popular modes.
 Only Glenn N4MJ made CW QSO's which are also 2 points each.
-Besides the satellite phone contact, there were 15 phone contacts made on the GOTA station by Jacob Neill.
-The upper bands decided to show up a bit better than last year.
-There were over 50 more QSO's made on 15M this year as compared to last.
-20 meters was steady but 40M was the money band this year with over 100 more QSO's made this year.
-The total submitted score was 6755 points for Reelfoot Amateur Radio Club in the class 2A category.
-This was an over 600 point improvement over the previous year.
+Only Jamie WB4YDL made a phone contact - the AO-7 satellite QSO !
+Patrick KO4HEX made the most QSO's overall at an even 250 contacts followed by Jamie at 200 QSO's.
+Overall, QSO's were more evenly distributed across the bands.
+There were 79 more QSO's made on 15M this year as compared to last.
+20 meters was steady but 80M came in huge this year with 86 more QSO's made this year.
+The total submitted score was 8118 points for Reelfoot Amateur Radio Club in the class 2A category.
+This was a 1363 point improvement over the previous year and a new club Field Day record !!

 Epilogue:

-The "well-oiled machine" that is RARC Field Day operations was again on full display.
+Once again, the gang at Reelfoot Amateur Radio Club showed their prowess and skill.
 Everyone pitched in and did their part with very little supervision.
 We had excellent participation by our youth visitors and the GOTA station again racked up many points.
+And the score improvement this year led to a new club record.
 Outstanding !!

-Photography credits go to Jamie WB4YDL, Patrick KO4HEX, and Danielle Willcutt.
+Photography credits go to Jamie WB4YDL, Patrick KO4HEX, Michael AK4VU and Glenn N4MJ.

 The Shop at the QTH of Glenn N4MJ was once again the perfect Field Day location and the club members owe many thanks to Glenn and XYL Linda for a wonderful experience.
 Thanks also go to our XYL's who kept us fed and hydrated.
 The full Field Day results are published in the December issue of QST.